 - For each dissertation committee member,

-- Written confirmation that the member can attend the specified date and time, except when remote participation or proxy has been approved, in which case the student shall attach appropriate approval forms;
+- Written confirmation that the member can attend the specified date and time, except when remote participation or proxy has been approved, in which case the student shall attach appropriate approval forms (not needed for fully remote defenses during the pandemic);

 - A written indication of whether or not that member believes that there is reasonable evidence that the research will ready for defense by the specified date;